juji-io/docs/docs/reference.md

 Another common type of pattern is to specify multiple alternatives that are equivalent for the match.
 However, there are several cases of matching behaviours for alternatives.
-For example, should we match zero or more of the alternatives, zero or one of them, one or more of them, only one, all of them or anything but them?
-We can use a keyword to indicate the desired case:
+For example, should we match zero or more of the alternatives `:*`, zero or one of them `:?`, one or more of them `:+`, only one `:1`, one to three of them `:1-3`, all of them `:a`, or anything but them `:!`?
+We use a keyword to indicate the desired case:

 ```Clojure
 ; match zero or more of the four tokens, in any order